Eternal Life (“Heaven”): Questions & Answers

 Doesn’t this remind you of various science-fiction shows, films and books—humanity uniting together and going out to the furthest reaches of space to peaceably explore and inhabit?
 These sci-fi visionaries instinctively grasp God’s blessing/directive because it’s part of our spiritual DNA.
 The significant difference is that there will be no pain, hostility, war, disease, aging or death, not to mention the presence of the Almighty.
 All humanity will truly be united together in love, mutual respect and acceptance under the perfectly just govern-ship of the Creator of All.

-For more information on this fascinating topic, see this teaching.
+For more information on this fascinating topic, see this article.

 comments powered by Disqus